plinkysynth/plinky-site/src/routes/docs/posts/midi.md

 ## General

 Plinky responds to MIDI!
 It will show up as `plinkysynth` once you have plugged it into your computer, and will act as an 8-voice synthesizer.

-MIDI Out is currently not supported.
+Plinky also supports MIDI out over USB.
+Plinky’s implementation has polyphonic aftertouch.

 ## MIDI CC list